-PALEXPO AND SUSTAINABLE DEVELOPMENT
+PALEXPO SA, COMMITTED TO SUSTAINABLE DEVELOPMENT